noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - has no reliable method for ensuring packet delivery
 - adds
   - IP: assigns cross network address to devices on the network
+    - defines how computers send packets of data to each other
     - once addresses are assigned, it uses routing to communicate across networks
     - packets: containers that encapsulate the raw data being sent
     - routes: move packets of data through networks by reviewing and checking route tables